You are listening to the Sean Hannity Radio Show Podcast.

 And I think we're making good progress.

-And that means that the health care bill has to make its way through the Senate and then through conference with the House, and then vote again in the House and the Senate.
+And that means that the health care bill has to make its way through the Senate and then through conference with the House and then vote again in the House and the Senate.

-Uh that means that a lot of work has to be done between now and then, and joining us to tell us tell us if they're on track to get this done as the chairman of the House Ways and Means Committee, Congressman Kevin Brady is with us.
+And joining us to tell us if they're on track to get this done is the chairman of the House Ways and Means Committee.

 Congressman, how are you, sir?